zackforbing/ruby-submissions/1511/module_4_assignments/the-plan/chelsea-johnson-plan.md

   #### 2-Job Hunting

-  Companies I want to work for:
+  Companies I want to work for: <br>

-   - Zerista
+   Zerista

     - No Turing/gSchool grads I know of
     - I have a second degree connection with one of the iOS developers